-As a first-year student at Yunnan university of Business Management, I’m ready to take
+As a first-year student at Yunnan college of Business Management, I’m ready to take

 advantage of and enjoy the next one year of my Chinese Language education.
 It’s the first time